ranking-agent/strider/README.md

 # Strider

-__A web service and API for Strider, the knowledge-provider querying, answer generating, ranking module of ARAGORN.__
+__A web service and API for Strider, the knowledge-provider querying, answer generating module of ARAGORN.__

 This service accepts a biomedical question as a [Translator reasoner standard message](https://github.com/NCATSTranslator/ReasonerAPI) and asynchronously generates results in the same format.